sanity-io/gridsome-source-sanity/README.md

 ## Preview of unpublished content

-Sometimes you might be working on some new content that is not yet published, which you want to make sure looks alright within your Gatsby site.
+Sometimes you might be working on some new content that is not yet published, which you want to make sure looks alright within your Gridsome site.
 By setting the `overlayDrafts` setting to `true`, the draft versions will as the option says "overlay" the regular document.
-In terms of Gatsby nodes, it will _replace_ the published document with the draft.
+In terms of Gridsome nodes, it will _replace_ the published document with the draft.

 Keep in mind that drafts do not have to conform to any validation rules, so your frontend will usually want to double-check all nested properties before attempting to use them.